Jimmy’s Girl Friend

 “I thought that priest got rid of her,” she said.
 “Lying bastard.
 This is all your fault, you know.
 We’ll have to pay him again.”

-Immediately, my eyes were drawn to the large window, curtains open, on the second floor where I beheld the pained and anguished expression on the face of Enrica, as she glared out at the couple below.
+Quickly, I turned toward the ramshackle house.
+My eyes were immediately drawn to the large window, curtains open, on the second floor where I beheld the pained and anguished expression on the face of Enrica, as she glared out at the couple below.
 My focus lowered to the large crimson red stain, which soaked the white top of her dress.
 Just above her left breast protruded only the handle of a very large steak knife.
 Obviously a fatal wound.

 Enrica turned her gaze to me and spoke as clearly as if still in the car, “This has been my home for the last forty years.
 I want to stay here.
 Good bye, Mr. Hazlette.”